-Looking back, I think what scared me most, more so than the potential physical taxation, was the emotional weight of the decision.
-It was heavier.
+In hindsight I think what scared me most, more so than the sum of all things that could possibly go wrong, was the intangible weight of the decision.

 And there was a brief moment in time when I wanted to go through with the pregnancy.
 Somewhere between her congratulations and my boyfriend’s excitement, I found myself contemplating; maybe I could rise to the occasion of motherhood and everything would be okay.
-Maybe I had it in me to say screw it to what everyone else might think, this is my problem, and how I choose to handle it is my business.
+Maybe I had it in me to throw caution to the wind and not care about how bad it might look to the outside world.

 Could they be right?
 Is this something to be excited about?
 Is this the moment I’ve actually been waiting for all along, too?
-The one where I forfeit all of the hopes and dreams I’ve collected and cling to, for the sake of something greater than myself?
+The one where I forfeit all of the hopes and dreams I hang on to, for the sake of something greater than myself?

 Ultimately, of course, I chose to pursue my hopes and dreams.
 Motherhood just wasn’t in the cards for me at that point in time.

 There have been days since when I’ve been disappointed with myself for not rising to the occasion.
 Times I’ve felt guilty for not believing in us, for being selfish and for letting the one person I loved more than anything in the world, down.
-It’s on those days when I feel like although I’ve earned the successes I’ve had despite everything, I still don’t deserve them yet.
+It’s on those days when I feel like although I’ve earned the successes I’ve had thanks to that decision, I still don’t deserve them yet.

 So what does it all mean at the end of the day?
 Well, like my grandpa always said, life is just a series of problem solving.